Mark-gx/AzureTemplates/README.md

 Adding new Workloads in new VNets (Spokes) simply mean you have to deploy a route to point local/east-west traffic to the NVA Lan Nic, after that you can manage the network traffic via your firewall.
 This increases security and managebility.

-I will add a visio drawing at a later date to visualize this.
+I will add a "visio" drawing at a later date to visualize this.

 # Templates (Deployables)